7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 See Tiering for Hot, Cold, Archive and Premium Storage

-Use Azure Blob Storage lifecycle management policy rules to:
+Use Azure Blob Storage Lifecycle management policy rules to:
 `Storage Account -> $storage_account -> Lifecycle Management`
 - Rule-based run scheduling
 - Rule-based condition to containers or a subset of blobs
 - Delete blobs
 - Transition Storage tier

 Object replication copies blobs in a container asynchronously according to policy rules that you configure.
-During the replication process, the following contents are copied from the source container to the destination container:
+- During the replication process, the following contents are copied from the source container to the destination container:
 	- The blob contents
 	- The blob metadata and properties
 	- Any versions of data associated with the blob
-Requires:
+- Requires:
 	- Versioning enabled
 	- Does not support snapshots
 	- Replication Policy
-Considerations:
+- Considerations:
 	- Latency reductions
 	- Efficiency for compute workloads
 	- Data distribution
 	- Costs benefit

 Create a storage account:
 `Storage Accounts`